-In the “What topics would you like us cover in the future?” section of our recent blog survey, an astute reader noted, “How to place a rug in a room.”
+In the “What topics would you like us cover in the future?” section of our blog survey, an astute reader noted, “How to place a rug in a room.”
 It’s was a forehead-smacking, duh moment.
 How have we never covered this topic before on an interior design blog?
 We’re not sure, but we’re happy to report that today we’re correcting the oversight and offering you our favorite rules for the perfect placement of an area rug in the most common rooms of the house.

 Before you start looking at new area rugs (or reimagining the placement of old ones) take the full length and width measurements of the entire room, then the length and width of measurements of the area you’re trying to define—for instance, a seating area with a coffee table and chairs, or a bed with a pair of nightstands.
 This will help you determine the size of rug you’ll need to pull together different spaces within the room.
 Then follow these tried-and-true decorating recommendations: